-As of late November, the most likely location for an eruption is considered to be between Sýlingarfell and Hagafell mountains, northeast of Grindavík and east of Svartsengi Power Station and the Blue Lagoon.
-While the evacuation order remains in effect, Grindavík residents are permitted to enter the town to retrieve belongings and maintain their homes and properties.
+As of early December, it appears that magma has stopped flowing into the dike and experts say an eruption is considered less likely.
+However, they warn that the seismic events could repeat over the coming months, with magma flowing into the dike once more and threatening Grindavík.
+While the town’s evacuation order remains in effect, Grindavík residents are permitted to enter the town to retrieve belongings and maintain their homes and properties.
 Some businesses in the town have also restarted operations.

 As always, volcanic activity is difficult to predict.
 As the last eruptions on the Reykjanes peninsula have shown, Iceland has some of the best-monitored volcanoes in the world, but despite this, when, where, and if an eruption will occur can be difficult to say with precision, even for experts.
 With that warning out of the way, here’s what we know so far about the latest phase of seismic activity on the Reykjanes peninsula.